 Penobscot Nation MuseumIndian Island

-The people of the Penobscot Indian Nation, are traditionally known as the penawahpskewi.
+The people of the Penobscot Indian Nation are traditionally known as the penawahpskewi.
 Together with the Passamaqouddy, Maliseet, and Mik Maq Nations, the four Northeastern Woodlamds tribes make up the Wabanaki Confederacy.
-The Penobscot Nation Museum is a tax-exempt institution dedicated to preserving and sharing the rich cultural heritage of the Penobscot and Wabanaki people.
+The Penobscot Nation Museum is dedicated to preserving and sharing the rich cultural heritage of the Penobscot and Wabanaki people.
 Currently, the museum houses collections that span thousands of years of Maine Native American history.
 Our museum provides a repository for contemporary Wabanaki art, such as paintings, woodcarvings, and basketry, demonstrating the strong connections we have with our ancestors and the earth.

 Brick Store MuseumKennebunk